unkwn-byte/Discord-Bots/commands.md

 <br>
 unban - Unbans a user.
 You cant mention them.
 (NOT: $unban @example) (ex. $unban example#1234)
 <br>
-clear - Clears a amount of messages. (ex. $clear 5)
+purge - Clears a amount of messages. (ex. $purge 5)
 <br>
 cmds - Shows the list of commands.
 <br>